 Under their previous name “Virtual Office Pro” they focused on medium-sized businesses, but now under their X Series name it has developed new capabilities and features to serve enterprise-level businesses.
 They are now able to do conference calls, video calling, shared messages, and all the other basic VOIP features they had under their previous name.
 With multiple different series under their new umbrella, you are able to find the perfect series for you and your team starting at $28 per user per month on the highest plan.
 While there are still plans for small businesses, the range of plans now available seems to target larger companies and aims to grow with them as they go deeper within the platform.

 Vonage was one of the early pioneers in VOIP service for the home, but the company has been working tirelessly to attract new companies after they have launched in the new Business Cloud.
-The new Vonage Business Cloud starts at $19.99/month and includes capabilities such as online collaboration and video conferencing to help your team work together as they are working from home.
+The new Vonage Business Cloud starts at $19.99/month.
+Which includes capabilities such as online collaboration and video conferencing.
+In turn helping your team work together as they are working from home.
 They also offer customer assistance, chatbot and workstream collaboration solutions to add to your new ability to work seamlessly together.

 As mentioned at the beginning, there is no shortage of options out there and you may have your work cut out for you.
 Hopefully, the VOIP providers selection listed above gives you a good starting point and helps you narrow down the list to consider.
-Unfortunately, you are more than likely going to have to test out more than one option with a small selection of your team to see which one will work best and then move forward from there.
-Thankfully, from that moment on you and your team will be able to experience the benefit of using a VOIP providers and the freedom it has the ability to give you.
-This improves productivity by having the ability to always have your work phone with you and eliminate the need for “phone tag” which in turn will result in happier customers.
+Unfortunately, you are more than likely going to have to test out more than one option.
+Choose a small selection of your team to see which one will work best and then move forward from there.
+Thankfully, from that moment on you and your team will be able to experience the benefit of using a VOIP and the freedom it gives you.
+This improves productivity by having the ability to always have your work phone with you.
+Thus eliminating the need for “phone tag” which in turn will result in happier customers.